Senior Vice President, Sarah Cannon Market Operations and Physician-in-Chief of Blood Cancers

 Quality Improvement Director, Sarah Cannon Transplant and Cellular Therapy Network

 Tracy Dodd is responsible for assessing, analyzing, and recommending quality and clinical performance improvement processes for the Sarah Cannon Transplant and Cellular Therapy Network and Sarah Cannon Research Institute.
 She collaborates with the clinical service group to provide division guidance to ensure the cancer service line is in compliance with regulatory and accreditation bodies.
 She also oversees the performance improvement activities and delivers guidance to the quality coordinators throughout the network.

 Dodd serves as a senior consultant for the Foundation for the Accreditation of Cellular Therapy (FACT) Consulting Services.
-She previously served as the Quality Improvement Committee Chair for the Medical College of Wisconsin BMT Program and as the blood and marrow transplant manager at the Children's Hospital of Wisconsin.
-She earned her diploma in nursing at Columbia Hospital School of Nursing and her MBA at the Keller Graduate School of Management.
-She serves on the FACT Quality Management Committee, the American Society for Blood and Marrow Transplantation (ASBMT) Administrative Directors SIG Quality Workgroup, and the Wisconsin Association of Healthcare Quality Board of Directors.
+She previously served as the quality improvement committee chair for the Medical College of Wisconsin BMT Program and as the blood and marrow transplant manager at the Children's Hospital of Wisconsin.
+She earned her diploma in nursing at Columbia Hospital School of Nursing and her Master of Business Administration at the Keller Graduate School of Management.
+She serves on the FACT Quality Management Committee, the American Society for Blood and Marrow Transplantation (ASBMT) Administrative Directors SIG Quality Workgroup and the Wisconsin Association of Healthcare Quality Board of Directors.